cupid-ide/cupid/nuopcdocs/overview.rst

-The NUOPC Layer implements a set of :term:`generic component`\ s that serve as building blocks that can be assembled together in different ways to build up a :term:`coupled modeling application`.
+The NUOPC Layer implements a set of :term:`generic component`\ s that serve as building blocks that can be assembled together in different ways to build up a coupled modeling application.
 In some cases, a generic component can be used as is, and in other cases the generic component must be :term:`specialized <specialization>` (customized) for a particular model or application.
 Additionally, the NUOPC Layer defines a set of technical rules for how components